skh113/rawg-clone/README.md

    npm i
    ```

+2. get your API key from <https://rawg.io> and put in .env file

-2. simply start the project.
+3. simply start the project.

    ```shell
    npm run dev